Home Science Electrochemistry Water Electrolysis

 2 H2O (l) → 2 H2 (g) + O2 (g) E° = −1.23 V

-The standard potential of the pure water electrolysis is negative and hence is the thermodynamically unfavorable process.
+The standard potential of the pure water electrolysis is negative and hence is a thermodynamically unfavorable process.
 Therefore, due to the low concentration of ions and the interface crossed electrons, an extra voltage (overvoltage) is needed during electrolysis.
 However, the addition of a little electrolyte (acid/base/salt) increses the conductivity of water.

 Acidified Water Electrolysis